 Transferring Kid’s Savings Accounts to Children

-The ownership of a custodial savings account converts fully to the child’s complete control when they reach the age of majority in their state of residence.
-This varies by state to state but is typically either age 18 or age 21.
+The ownership of custodial savings accounts convert fully to the child’s complete control when they reach the age of majority in their state of residence.
+This varies from state to state but is typically either age 18 or 21.